shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 "It is a really nice location.
 How are you doing, by the way?"

+Ersie gently rubbed her scar.
 "It's really sore.
 It feels like it could burst open any minute."
 Ersie took out some tools from the bag and laid them next to the boots.

 "Oh Ersie you shouldn't be overexerting yourself.
-Here let me set up your workbench for you."
+Here, let me set up your workbench for you."
 Mudrich unloaded the cart by dumping it wholesale onto the stone slab.
 Things went everywhere, including her tools, and the pile was topped by a fresh dusting of dirt, straight from the bottom of the cart.

 Ersie sighed.
 "Thanks, Muddy."

 "No problem!"
 Muddy set the cart down and began digging in the dirt.
 "I think I found something!"
-She dug with her wolf-clawed hands into the dirt, throwing the dirt between her legs and directly onto Ersie's new workbench.
+She dug with her wolf-clawed hands into the dirt, throwing the dirt between her legs directly onto Ersie's new workbench.

+Ersie’s eyebrows lowered.
 "Mudrich, didn't you say you wanted to setup a hammock?"
 Ersie blew the dirt of the workbench.

 "Oh yeah!"
 Mudrich got up, holding a dirty sharp metal object.
 "I found a… uh, cutting thing that you throw."